Confidential Data Processing with AWS Nitro Enclaves - Encryption and Attestation in an Isolated Environment

 Nitro Enclaves Pricing

 Nitro Enclaves itself incurs no additional charges.
 The cost comes from splitting vCPU and memory from the parent instance to allocate to the enclave, so you need to appropriately size the parent instance.
 If you allocate 2 vCPUs and 4 GB of memory to the enclave, the parent instance's available resources are reduced accordingly.
-KMS requests with attestation are charged at the standard KMS rate (approximately $0.03 per 10,000 requests).
-Nitro Enclaves is available on Nitro-based instances (C5, M5, R5 and later).
+KMS requests with attestation are charged at the standard KMS rate.
+Nitro Enclaves is available on Nitro-based instances (C5, M5, R5 and later), with minimum requirements of 2 vCPUs and 256 MB memory for the enclave.

 Summary

-Nitro Enclaves is a service for securely processing sensitive data in a completely isolated environment.
-KMS attestation ensures that only legitimate enclaves can access encryption keys, enabling PII tokenization and secure use of cryptographic keys.
-The enclave has dedicated CPU and memory, providing complete isolation that is inaccessible even from the parent instance.
+Nitro Enclaves is a service for securely processing sensitive data in a completely isolated environment backed by the Nitro Hypervisor.
+KMS attestation verifies PCR values ensuring only legitimate enclaves access encryption keys, enabling PII tokenization and secure cryptographic key usage.
+The minimal configuration with no persistent storage or network minimizes the attack surface, addressing the data-in-use protection challenge that traditional server-side encryption cannot solve.